-- Take the time to fully define the form specifications and its goals.
+- Take the time to fully define the form's specifications and goals.
 Don’t just reproduce a paper form electronically.
 Make sure you know what data is needed, who the users are, and all the business processes tied to information that the form collects.
 Conducting a thorough process analysis saves time in the long run.

 - Only ask for information that is relevant to each process step.
 Asking fewer questions in each section, enables focus and speeds form completion.
-Providing context is important though to make sure users understand why you need the information.
+Providing context is important to make sure users understand why you need the information.
 If the form is long, break it down into sections, so that it’s not overwhelming.

 - Use autofill whenever it’s appropriate.
 If you’ve already collected information, pre-fill those fields or don’t show them at all.